Gawri language: Geographic distribution

 Khyber Pakhtunkhwa Province of Pakistan.
 The name of the principal village of this area is Kalam, and hence the area is known as Kalam Kohistan.
 In the older linguistic literature, the language of Kalam Kohistan is referred to as Bashkarik (Morgenstierne, 1940), or as Garwi or Gawri (Grierson, 1919; Barth & Morgenstierne, 1958).
 These names are hardly, if at all, known to the speakers of the language themselves, who normally just call their language Kohistani.
 However, very recently a number of intellectuals belonging to a local cultural society have started to call their language Gawri, a name that has old historical roots.

 The same language is also spoken across the mountains to the West of Kalam Kohistan, in the upper reaches of the Panjkora river valley of Upper Dir District.
 When added together, the two Kalam-Kohistani-speaking communities comprised over 200,000 people.

+Alphabet

+Gawri uses the Arabic script.
+The Gawri alphabet has 43 letters: all 39 letters of the Urdu alphabet plus 4 additional letters.
+One feature of the Gawri alphabet not found in Urdu is that it places the letterھ as the last letter of the alphabet, preceded by ے.
+All the 4 additional letters used in Gawri are also found in Gawar-Bati language.

+There are 7 Aspirated consonants represented by digraphs with the letter ھ: